pgdd/clintRest/README.md

   }
 ```

-create a vehicule without defining a marque by sending JSON:
+Create a vehicule without defining a marque by sending JSON:

 ```json
   {
     "name": "Clio"
   }
 ```
-update a vehicule to define it marque by sending JSON:
+Update a vehicule to define it marque by sending JSON:

 ```json
   {
     "marque": "Renault"
   }
 ```
-This will push the targeted vehicule object into the appropiate marque object in the database.
+This will push the ID of the targeted vehicule object into the appropiate marque object in the database.

 NB: we need to define marque parameters with names of marques already registered in the database.